Police say they made an 'error' in arresting Stormy Daniels

 Associated Press

-COLUMBUS, Ohio (AP) - Prosecutors dropped charges Thursday against Stormy Daniels just hours after the porn star was arrested and accused of illegally rubbing undercover police officers' faces against her bare breasts during a performance at an Ohio strip club.
+COLUMBUS, Ohio (AP) - Prosecutors on Thursday dropped charges against porn star Stormy Daniels just hours after she was arrested and accused of illegally rubbing undercover police officers' faces against her bare breasts during a performance at a strip club.

 Her attorney said she was "set up" in a Columbus police sting operation, calling it an "absurd use of law enforcement resources."
 Police said they routinely conduct such undercover operations.

-The 39-year-old adult film star who claims to have had sex with President Donald Trump was charged with three misdemeanors, each punishable by up to six months in jail and a $1,000 fine.
+The 39-year-old adult film star, who claims to have had sex with Donald Trump before he became president, was charged with three misdemeanors, each punishable by up to six months in jail and a $1,000 fine upon conviction.
 She was released on $6,000 bail around daybreak Thursday.

 By early afternoon, prosecutors said they were dropping the case because Ohio's law against physical contact between strippers and customers applies only to someone who "regularly" performs at a club.
 In Daniels' case, it was her first appearance at Sirens in Columbus.

-Columbus police chief Kim Jacobs said that "element of the law was missed in error."
+Columbus police chief Kim Jacobs said "one element of the law was missed in error."

 Officers were well within their area of responsibility when making the arrests, she added.
 But she said the officers' motivations will be reviewed internally.
 Without providing details, she said unsubstantiated allegations about their motivations were circulating on social media.